 The iPhone 11 takes outstanding close-up pictures too pictures, including bokeh images of pets.

-True, the Pro series adds a 2X telephoto lens to the total, making it better at longer-distance photography.
+True, the Pro series adds a 2X telephoto lens, making it better at longer-distance photography.
 But that’s the only difference.
 It’s not like the old days when expensive phones had good cameras and cheaper models had cruddy ones.

 If the way you take pictures is pointing the camera at something and pushing the shutter button, you won‘t see any differences between the pictures taken by either the iPhone 11 or the 11 Pro.
 Both will look amazing.